 A novated lease may help you finance the cost of a car, and possibly some running expenses too, while potentially reducing your taxable income, according to ASIC’s Moneysmart.
+Some employees may also be offered one as part of their overall salary package.
 So how does it work, and what are some of the pros and cons of this type of agreement?

 A novated lease (also known as ‘salary sacrificing’ a car) is a three-way agreement between you, your employer and a finance company.
 It works by you asking your employer if they will agree to make lease repayments on a car using your pre-tax salary.
 If they agree you can then take out the lease with a finance company (which may be chosen by your employer).
 From there it will be your employer’s responsibility to make the lease repayments directly to the finance company on your behalf.